MicrosoftDocs/entra-docs/docs/architecture/secure-best-practices.md

 ### Hybrid service accounts

 Some hybrid solutions might require access to both on-premises and cloud resources.
-An example of a use case would be an Identity Governance solution that uses a service account on premises for access to AD DS and requires access to Microsoft Entra ID.
+An example of a use case would be an application that uses a service account in AD DS for access to on premises domain-joined servers and also has an account in Microsoft Entra ID as it requires access to Microsoft Online Services.

 On-premises service accounts typically don't have the ability to sign in interactively, which means that in cloud scenarios they can't fulfill strong credential requirements such as multifactor authentication.
 In this scenario, don't use a service account that has been synced from on-premises, but instead use a managed identity \ service principal.
 For service principal (SP), use a certificate as a credential, or [protect the SP with Conditional Access](~/identity/conditional-access/workload-identity.md).